Getting Outside Help When Providing Care at Home

 Public and private agencies offer a variety of home care services that may be available to you.Read more

 Most seniors prefer to stay at home as long as possible rather than move into a nursing home.
 For many families, this means eventually hiring a caregiver to look after an aging relative.
 There are two main ways to hire someone: directly or through a home health agency.

-If you pay $1,700 or more in wages in 2011 to any one employee, you need to withhold and pay Social Security and Medicare taxes.
-If you pay more than $1,000 in wages in 2011, you need to pay unemployment taxes.
+If you pay $2,400 or more in wages in 2022 to any one employee, you need to withhold and pay Social Security and Medicare taxes.
+If you pay more than $1,500 in wages in 2022, you need to pay unemployment taxes.
 In addition, a private caregiver may not carry his or her own liability insurance or workers' compensation.
 If an accident occurs on the job, you could be responsible.

 The benefit of hiring a caregiver directly is that you have more control over whom you hire and can choose someone whom you feel is right for your family.
 Another benefit is that hiring privately is usually cheaper than hiring through a home health agency.

 Find more information from Caring.com on hiring a caregiver directly.